LevYas/DotnetBackendSample/README.md

 1. Install .NET Core 3.1 SDK
 2. Install MS SQL Server 2019 (Express Edition is enough)

-    2.1 if installed local, create a user with `DatabaseInitialization.sql` script
+    2.1 if installed local, create a user with `Deploy\initDatabaseUser.sql` script

     2.2 if not local, set proper connection strings in `SugarCounter.Api\appsettings.json` and in `Tests\Functional\functionalTesting.json`
 3. From the solution dir execute `dotnet build --configuration Release && dotnet test --configuration Release` or equivalent for your shell